antimof/UxPlay/README.txt

 option.
 Lines in the configuration file beginning with `"#"` are treated as comments and ignored.

 **Run uxplay in a terminal window**.
-On some systems, you can toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
+On some systems, you can specify fullscreen mode with the `-fs` option, or toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
 Use Ctrl-C (or close the window) to terminate it when done.
 If the UxPlay server is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with `systemctl status avahi-daemon`.
 If this shows the avahi-daemon is not running, control it with
 `sudo systemctl [start,stop,enable,disable] avahi-daemon` (on non-systemd systems, such as \*BSD, use
 `sudo service avahi-daemon [status, start, stop, restart, ...]`).
 If